Repeat after me: “statistical significance is not everything.”

 Where a is a correlation factor found using the sample sizes:

 However, it’s important to realize that these conversions can sometimes change your interpretation of the data, in particular when base rates are important.
-You can find an in depth academic discussion of conversions between the two in this paper.
+You can find an in depth academic discussion of conversions between the two .

-For conversions between d and the log odds ratio, you can also take a look at this paper.
+For conversions between d and the log odds ratio, you can also take a look .

 Can you statistically compare two independent Cohen’s d results?